 'I look back on those formative years at Oundle with such fondness and it is thrilling for me that I am still in touch with many of the dear friends I made there.'Rebecca Downey (LS 91)

-2025 marks 35 years since Oundle became a fully co-educational boarding school – the vision of pioneering former Headmaster, David McMurray.
+2025 marks 35 years since Oundle became fully co-educational — the vision of former Headmaster David McMurray.

-“It is our intention to create at Oundle an environment in which boys and girls can fulfil their individual talents and respect one another as equals.
-We believe that only thus can we now in the late twentieth century continue to justify Oundle’s proud claim always to have prepared its pupils in a manner appropriate to the world in which they will live their adult lives.”
+“It is our intention to create an environment where boys and girls fulfil their talents and respect one another as equals.
+Only thus can Oundle justify its proud claim to prepare pupils for the world in which they will live.”

-To honour his legacy, plans are underway for McMurray House, a new girls’ boarding house that will continue to reflect his vision for co-education at Oundle.
+To honour his legacy, plans are underway for McMurray House, a new girls’ boarding house reflecting his vision.

-Today, Oundle is the third largest co-educational boarding school in the UK, with a pupil ratio of 60:40 boys to girls.
-For current pupils, co-education is simply part of everyday life — but for the pioneering 120 girls who first arrived on 6 September 1990, it marked the beginning of a bold new chapter in the School’s history.
+Today, Oundle is the UK’s third largest co-educational boarding school, with a 60:40 ratio of boys to girls.
+For pupils, co-education is everyday life — but for the 120 girls who first arrived in 1990, it was the beginning of a bold new chapter.

 To mark this anniversary, we are reflecting on what it means to be a co-educational school and sharing the memories of those who helped shape this important moment 35 years ago.